 So, squint teeth.
 And braces.
 Actually, dental surgery first, then braces.
 That was a fun summer.

 Orthodontics in Scotland in the nineties was like having a haunted car park in your mouth.
 Its major influences seemed to be Brutalism and the scaffolding they put up when the roof blows off an Ikea.

 Their job was to coax particularly reluctant teeth into the right position.
 My orthodontist gave me a lot of instructions about how to attach them and the importance of wearing the rubber bands around the clock.

 I silently wondered what I’d do if I ate a forkful of baked potato in the school canteen and it pinged right back out again.
-I held it together until we got to the car then threw a massive wobbler.
+I held it together until we got to the car then had a massive wobbler.

 My Mum, seeing me so upset, said “It’s okay sweetheart.
 You don’t have to wear the rubber bands.”
 And we went home to eat comforting foods that could be consumed through a straw.

 I’m telling you this for a reason.

 When you’re doing something difficult and uncertain – running a creative business, for example – the people around you will sometimes give their opinion… and it will not be helpful.

 They won’t mean to.
 A lot of the time they’re only doing it because they love you.
 They hate seeing you stressed, broke, exhausted and scared.
 They just want you to be happy.